antibrand/system/README.md

 A generic website management system inspired by WordPress.
 The system is compatible with plugins and themes that do not require WordPress version 5.0 or greater.

-NOTE: most web products are a work in progress but this website management system is undergoing big changes in the original WordPress code.
-Feel free to install locally but this is not ready for live sites.

 ![Version 1.0.0](https://img.shields.io/badge/Version-1.0.0-ffd000.svg?style=flat-square)
 ![WordPress compatible](https://img.shields.io/badge/WordPress-compatible-0073aa.svg?style=flat-square)
 ![PHP tested on version 7.3](https://img.shields.io/badge/PHP-Tested%207.3-8892bf.svg?style=flat-square)

+NOTE: most web products are a work in progress but this website management system is undergoing big changes in the original WordPress code.
+Feel free to install locally but this is not ready for live sites.
+You may need to install the "must use" plugin that creates aliases for renamed classes: [https://github.com/antibrand/alias](https://github.com/antibrand/alias)

 ![cover image](https://raw.githubusercontent.com/antibrand/system/master/cover.jpg)